-Cultural Competence Training Opportunities through the MHP
+Cultural Competence Training Opportunities through the BHP

-- Cultural Competence Trainings are available through the County Knowledge Center (TKC) for County operated program staff at no cost and for a small number of providers on a fee basis. - Cultural Competence Trainings are available through some of SDCBHS's larger contractors.
-Community Research Foundation, New Alternatives, and Mental Health Systems, Inc. offer such trainings to their own program staff, but other providers may send staff on a fee basis. - SDCBHS Contracted Trainings are available through the BHS Workforce
+- Cultural Competence Trainings are available through some of SDCBHS's larger contractors.
+Community Research Foundation, New Alternatives, and Mental Health Systems, Inc. offer such trainings to their own program staff, but other providers may send staff on a fee basis. - SDCBHS Contracted Trainings are available through the BHS Workforce Education and Training Website - Cultural Competency trainings are offered through Academy of Professional Excellence (APEX), Learning Management System (LMS) located on the BHS

-Education and Training Website
+Workforce education and Training Website.

-- Cultural Competency trainings are offered through Academy of Professional Excellence (APEX) Learning Management System (LMS) located on the BHS Workforce education and Training Website. - Specific training for the Cultural Competency Academy is available through the Academy for Professional Excellence for BHS and BHS Contractors at no cost.
+Specific training for the Cultural Competency Academy is available through the Academy for Professional Excellence for BHS and BHS Contractors at no cost.